ganindu7/deepnotes/topics/utils/can_bus_jetson_xavier_note.md

 ![loopback](can_bus_jetson_xavier_files/can-loopback.gif)

 if you get the output above and still got problems it seems that the software is running fine.
-However we still can't rule out clock issues that may not help with sampling issues.
+However we still can't rule out clock issues that may originate from the Jetson board that may not help with sampling issues and synchronization.

 [SN65HVD230]: https://www.ti.com/lit/ds/symlink/sn65hvd230.pdf
 [PCAN-USB-PRO]: https://www.peak-system.com/PCAN-USB-Pro-FD.366.0.html?&L=1